Save the Sea Horses

 With its spiky, curled tail and tiny horse-like head, the sea horse has enchanted people for thousands of years.
 Fishermen in ancient Rome believed that Neptune, the god of the ocean, charged through the water in a horse-drawn chariot.
 Sea horses, they figured, must be the babies of Neptune's horses!

 Of course, now we know that sea horses are not horses at all--they are a kind of fish.
 The long-snouted creatures still seem as magical as ever, especially to divers who have watched them horsing around in the sea.
 But today, sea horse populations face an uncertain future.
 Fishermen are catching too many of them, and their undersea habitats are being destroyed.
+If nothing is done to help them, they might soon face extinction.
+This would be a terrible result and must be avoided at all costs.
 Recently experts from 13 countries met at the Shedd Aquarium in Chicago, Illinois, to share ideas about how to save these graceful creatures.

 Sea horses are also bought and sold in large numbers as pets for home aquariums.
 Sea horse expert Amanda Vincent warns against buying pet sea horses.
 "A lot of people treat them as if they're goldfish," she says.
 But sea horses require very special care and live food.
 Most captive sea horses pick up diseases and die.